 Bakery Weights data: This dataset contains the weight per item for bakery products that do not have a weight assigned in the product weight data.
 The product specification weight is provided by our bakery team.

 Self-scan data: This dataset contains the packaged weight of items as measured in store self-scan tills.
-These data are used where product data from the source above are not available.
+This data is used where product data from the source above is not available.
 Note that where duplicates are found, a conservative estimate is taken and the highest weight is used.
 Given these data include packaging, these are only used for items where a more suitable weight is not available and where the weight of packaging is not considered to be significant.